Japan at the AFC Asian Cup

+Overall record

 1988 AFC Asian Cup

 Japan made debut at 1988 Asian Cup and it was the historical achievement that would put milestone for Japan to envision and develop its football, which was then-limited in amateur football.
+Japan entered the 1988 AFC Asian Cup and its qualifiers with a B team, made up mostly of university players, as the Japan Football Association kept the senior national team players at home for domestic league and cup competitions.
 In the whole tournament however, Japan ended up finishing last, with just one draw and three defeats, scoring zero goal and conceded six goals.

 Although it was not a successful tournament, qualifying to the Asian Cup had been the source of Japan's football renaissance in the country, and subsequent tournaments later would have proven this.

 1992 AFC Asian Cup

 Japan was the host of the 1992 tournament, and placed together with North Korea, Iran and the UAE.
 Japan was expected to pass through semi-finals only, however Japan had done even better than that.

 Japan opened their account with two draws against the UAE and North Korea, before winning the first ever match in the Asian Cup, 1–0, over Iran, effectively eliminated Iran and North Korea.
 Japan kept firing by a 3–2 thrilling victory over China, before defeating Saudi Arabia 1–0 in the final.
 With the win, Japan claimed their first Asian title, marked the begin of a new Asian football power that would have a huge consequence for the next years.